Do you want to know what keyword difficulty is all about and how to analyze it so that you can rank your target keywords in the SERP very well?

 Here we will describe the keyword difficulty score of 5 top SEO tools and what are the factors they consider to measure the keyword difficulty.

-1. SEMrush Keyword Difficulty Index
+1. Semrush Keyword Difficulty Index

-The very first tool we have is SEMrush which is used by around 5 million users.
+The very first tool we have is Semrush which is used by around 5 million users.

-SEMrush measures keyword difficulty in the form of a percentage (from 1 – 100%) that shows how difficult it is to outrank the existing websites ranking on the top results of search engine result pages.
+Semrush measures keyword difficulty in the form of a percentage (from 1 – 100%) that shows how difficult it is to outrank the existing websites ranking on the top results of search engine result pages.

 The higher the keyword difficulty percentage is, the more efforts you will have to put to secure a position in top results.

-How SEMrush calculates keyword difficulty?
+How does Semrush calculate keyword difficulty?

-For us, SEMrush KD score works the best.
+For us, Semrush KD score works the best.
 You can use it to get an idea for the keyword you want to rank for and then do some manual research from your end.

-Want to give a try to SEMrush?
+Want to give a try to Semrush?

 2. Ahrefs Keyword Difficulty Score